VAT Calculator - Net, Tax and Gross Price Breakdown

 What is VAT?

-VAT (Value Added Tax) is a consumption tax charged on many goods and services in many countries.
-Businesses collect VAT on sales, typically reclaim VAT paid on purchases, and remit the difference to the tax authority.
+VAT (Value Added Tax) is a consumption tax applied to most goods and services.
+Businesses add VAT to the price they charge, collect it from customers, reclaim the VAT they have paid on their own purchases, and remit the net difference to the tax authority.

 Net vs. gross prices

-• Net amount (excl. tax) – the base price used for calculations.
+- Net amount (excl. tax): the base used for accounting and tax returns.

-In this calculator you first choose whether your input amount is excluding or including VAT.
-The tool then calculates the missing values and shows a side-by-side breakdown per unit and for the full quantity.
+In this calculator you first pick whether your input amount excludes or includes VAT.
+The tool then calculates the remaining values and shows a side-by-side breakdown per unit and for the full quantity.

 Formulas used by this calculator

-• Tax amount: tax = gross − net
+tax = gross − net - Removing VAT (gross to net):

-The same formulas apply for one item or a full order.
-Totals are the per-unit values multiplied by the quantity.
+The same formulas apply for any quantity.
+Totals are the per-unit values multiplied by the quantity you enter.

 Typical ways to use this tool

-• Checking invoices: verify the tax amount and totals match the quoted rate.
+- Checking invoices: verify that the tax amount and totals match the quoted rate.

-• Converting price lists: switch between net and gross prices for catalogs, webshops, or menus.
+- Converting price lists: switch between net and gross for catalogs, webshops, or menus.

-• Estimating quotes: start from a net budget and see the customer-facing total including VAT.
+- Estimating quotes: start from a net budget and see the customer-facing gross price.

-• Comparing countries: see how different VAT rates change the final price.
+- Comparing countries: see how different VAT rates affect the same net price.

-• VAT math only: this tool applies a rate you enter.
-It does not determine which VAT rate applies to a product or country.
+- VAT math only: this tool applies a rate you enter.
+It does not determine which VAT rate applies to a given product or country.

-• Rounding can differ: invoices may round per line, per unit, or on totals only.
-Small differences are common.
+- Rounding differences: invoicing software may round per line, per unit, or on totals only.
+Differences of a few cents are common and normal.